radx64/cpu/README.md

 │               │         │              │ from RDST is equal 0.
 If yes it  │
 │               │         │              │ sets ZF bit in FR register to 1, │
 │               │         │              │ 0 otherwise.
 If substraction     │
-│               │         │              │ gives negative value CF is set to│
+│               │         │              │ gives negative value CF is set   │
-│               │         │              │ 1, otherwise 0.                  │
+│               │         │              │ to 1, otherwise 0.               │
 ├───────────────┼─────────┼──────────────┼──────────────────────────────────┤
 │ JZ            │ 0x21    │ immv         │ If ZF is set increase PC of immv │
 │               │         │              │ (PC + immv mod 2^8).             │